davenaugler/Unit_14-Rest-JSON/README.md

 ## 04 - Omitting RequestParam Annotation
-- Removed the @RequestParam annotations within the `createPerson` class
+- Removed the `@RequestParam` annotations within the `createPerson` class
 - Class still successfully runs and returns us our object as it did before within the URL
 - Feature of doing it this way is that you can not specify required fields.
    - Doing it this way, none of the fields within the `createPerson` class are required.
    - So if you leave out `age` it's totally fine and returns `age` as null
 - Status: 200 OK

+## 05 - Request Header and Body
+- Learning the difference btween sending data via URL and sending data within the Body of the request via POST